pvasude/Stampli-PM-Assessment/replit.md

    - Invoice association for invoice-specific cards
    - Approval workflow fields (requested by, approved by)
    - Validity period and merchant restrictions
+   - Security: Stores only last4 digits and expiryDate (no full PAN or CVV)

 4. **Transactions Table:**
    - Transaction details (amount, date, merchant)